 Deletroz explained that what they look for in the data are trends that indicate areas of the business that need to change.

 As discussed during the panel, the danger for any company leveraging big data is ending up with clutter.
 “The challenge is knowing what is the right amount of information to send your field team that will help them instead of overwhelming them” said Deletroz.

 Silverstone added: “For us it’s taking all the information that’s available from all different sources and making it small to get big insights.
 It’s about defining the questions that we have and using the data available to answer those questions.”

 The key is to look at existing data systems and ask: how can I access and make better use of the information I’m already collecting?

-For instance, restaurant chains spend millions of dollars installing surveillance cameras but these data systems are essentially dormant because there’s too much video for anyone to manually review.
+For instance, restaurant chains spend millions of dollars installing surveillance cameras but these data systems are essentially dormant because there’s too much video surveillance footage for anyone to manually review.

 In an industry that is characterized by small margins, high operating costs and fierce competition, the market leaders will be the first ones that capitalize on these emerging technological trends.